We want to help you to understand health insurance so you can make the most of your health plan.

 Medically Necessary: A term used to describe the supplies and services provided to diagnose and treat a medical condition in accordance with the standards of good medical practice and the medical community.

 Medicare: The federally financed hospital insurance system (part A) and supplementary medical insurance (Part B) for the aged created by the 1965 amendment to the Social Security Act.

 Member: A person eligible to receive, or receiving, benefits from an HMO or insurance policy.
 Includes both those who have enrolled or "subscribed," and their eligible dependents.

-Network: The facilities, providers, and suppliers your health insurer or plan has contracted with to provide
+Network: The facilities, providers, and suppliers your health insurer or plan has contracted with to provide healthcare services.

 Open Enrollment: The period (usually once a year) during which subscribers in a health plan may have an opportunity to select an alternative plan being offered to them; or a period when uninsured employees and their dependents may obtain coverage.